digitaledgeit/sass-composer/README.md

 Transforms URLs.
 The default setting rewrites and copies URLs relative to the entry file e.g. `../img/logo.png` in  `./scss/_brand.scss` imported from `index.scss` gets re-written as `img/logo.png`.

-You can write your own transforms to serve different purposes e.g. datauri, cdn, cache busting etc
+You can write your own transforms to do whatever you want e.g. inline images using datauri, rewrite URLs to a CDN, append a cache busting string etc

 ## TODO